Raddy Ovouka

-Raddy Machel Hokemba Ovouka (7 December 1999) is a Congolese professional footballer who plays as left-back for Football Superleague of Kosovo club Drita Gjilan loan from Ghana Premier League clubAccra Hearts of Oak and the Congo national team.
+Raddy Machel Hokemba Ovouka (born 7 December 1999) is a Congolese professional footballer who plays as left-back for Drita in the Kosovo Superleague and the Congo national team.

+Ovouka joined Accra Hearts of Oak in 2018, he quickly rose through the ranks and helped the club to win the Ghana Premier League and Ghana FA Cup in 2021.
+His performances also led him to be considered as the best left-back in the Ghana Premier League.
+In 2022, he spent time on loan at USL Championship side New Mexico United before embarking on another loan deal to Kosovo-based club Drita Gjilan.

+Ovouka has represented the Congo national team and made his senior international debut in March 2021.

 Club career

 Hearts of Oak

-Ovouka signed for Accra Hearts of Oak in January 2018.
-He was part of their squad during their GHALCA Top 8 competition, however he did not make any appearance.
+In January 2018, Ovouka joined Accra Hearts of Oak.
+He was a member of their squad during their GHALCA Top 8 competition, but he did not any appearance.
 He made his official debut on 24 March 2018, starting in their 3–1 loss to Ashanti Gold during the 2018 Ghana Premier League season.
 He played 43 minutes before being substituted for Isaac Mensah.
 That was his only appearance that season as the league was abandoned due to the dissolution of the GFA in June 2018, as a result of the Anas Number 12 Expose.
 During the 2019 GFA Normalisation Competition, he played two matches as Hearts made it to the championship semi-final playoff.
 Ovouka had his breakthrough season during the 2019–20 season displacing William Dankyi from the left-back position.
-He started and played the whole 90 minutes in 12 matches, missing two matches within that period before the league was cancelled due to the COVID-19 pandemic in Ghana.
-He was nominated for the Congolese footballer of the year in 2020.
+He started and played the whole 90 minutes in 12 matches, missing only two matches within that period before the league was cancelled due to the COVID-19 pandemic in Ghana.
+His performances earned him a nomination for the Congolese footballer of the year in 2020.

-In January 2021, he extended his contract by two years.
+In January 2021, Ovouka extended his contract by two years.
 In the 2020–21 season, Ovouka was Hearts of Oak's first choice left-back in their double winning season.
 He played 29 league matches, scored one goal and made three assists to help Hearts in winning the 2020–21 Ghana Premier League after a 12-year trophy drought.
 His only goal of the season was his debut goal, which was scored on 7 March 2021 during Samuel Boadu's first game in charge, helping Hearts to a 4–0 victory over West African Football Academy.
-During the 2021 Ghanaian FA Cup final, Ovouka played the full 90 minutes plus extra time and scored Hearts' 8th penalty in the penalty shootout to help complete their domestic double.
-At the end of the season, he was considered as the best left-back in the league and was reportedly an interest for a club in the Ligue 1 alongside other clubs in Africa.
+Ovouka played the full 90 minutes plus extra time in the 2021 Ghana FA Cup final, scoring Hearts' eighth penalty in the penalty shootout to help them complete their domestic double.
+At the end of the season, he was regarded as the best left-back in the league and was reportedly a target for a Ligue 1 club as well as other African clubs.